snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

     * Night Shift
       * From 3.31 AM to 3.30 AM.
   * (Potentially automate if a lot, based on https://github.com/mathiasbynens/dotfiles/blob/master/.macos)
+1. More hidden system preferences:
+  * Update Screenshot image drop destination from Desktop to Downloads folder:
+   * `$ defaults write com.apple.screencapture location ~/Downloads`
+1. Get your dotfiles from github.com/snisarg/dotfiles

-1. App specific preferences
+### Application specific preferences

-  * Finder
+1. Finder
     * Sidebar
-      * Check `username` so /Users/ directory is visible in finder
+        * Check your username so `/Users/username` directory is visible in finder
         * Uncheck iCloud Drive if you're not using it.
-1. More hidden system preferences:
-  * Update Screenshot image drop destination from Desktop to Downloads folder:
-    * $ defaults write com.apple.screencapture location ~/Downloads
+1. iTerm2
+    * Open iTerm2
+    * Toolbar > iTerm2 >
+        * Make iTerm2 Default Term
+        * Install Shell Integrations